-Classes include massage therapy on land and classes in a therapy pool.
+Classes include bodywork on land and in a therapy pool.

 Basic Watsu - This 18-hour course introduces you to Watsu and aquatic therapies.
 Taught in a relaxed environment, this class is limited to six students and each student is given individualized attention.